 There are different stainless steel sheets for welding, but you will always look for the best one for the best quality.
 Which types are best depends on their durability, and workability; let’s find out some of the best stainless steel for welding:

-- Austenitic Stainless Steel; they are famous for their robust nature, and good fabrication.
+- Austenitic Stainless Steel; they are famous for its robust nature, and good fabrication.

 - Martensitic Stainless Steel; you can use it as both base and filler metal; moreover, it’s water-resistant.